ForAllSecure/mcode-action/README.md

 1. Navigate to [mayhem.forallsecure.com](https://mayhem.forallsecure.com/) to register an account.

+    1. Click your profile drop-down and go to *Settings* > *API Tokens* to access your account API token.

+    2. Copy and paste your Mayhem token to your repo's [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
+You will need the following secrets configured for your repository:

+        * `MAYHEM_TOKEN`: Your Mayhem account API token.
+        * `MAYHEM_URL`: The URL of the Mayhem instance, such as `https://mayhem.forallsecure.com`.

 2. Create a `mayhem.yml` file in your GitHub repository located at:

     ```sh